code-differently/HR-RepeatedString/ReadMe.md

 # Repeated String

 ## Problem
-There is a string, , of lowercase English letters that is repeated infinitely many times.
-Given an integer, , find and print the number of letter a's in the first  letters of the infinite string.
+There is a string, s, of lowercase English letters that is repeated infinitely many times.
+Given an integer, n , find and print the number of letter a's in the first  letters of the infinite string.

 ### Example

-The substring we consider is , the first  characters of the infinite string.
-There are  occurrences of a in the substring.
+The substring we consider is abcacabcac, the first 10 characters of the infinite string.
+There are 4 occurrences of a in the substring.

 ### Function Description